FiniteUI/LFG-IRL/README.md

 # LFG-IRL, Fall 2017
 This is the semester group project for my Fall 2017 Software Engineering class.

 This was my second group programming project, and my first with a group this large.
 There were 12 students in this group.
+This project was meant mostly to teach students the difficulties of group software developement.

 For this project we had to go through the entire software developement process.
 We made a group, came up with an idea, wrote a specification, made a design, implemented it, and presented it.

 Our application, LFG-IRL, is an application for finding groups of people for activities.

+Originally intended to be a web application, we decided to switch to a desktop application (I was outvoted).

+We used a MySQL database and an FTP server hosted on HelioHost.

+Most of the windows were made using WindowBuilder in Eclipse.

 The exact project requirements are in SESemesterProjectRequirements.pdf